ISPs and ESPs: What It Is and How to Choose

 Nowadays, many marketers expand the abbreviation ISP to any major mailbox provider, but technically, it is incorrect.

 What is ESP?
 Email Service Provider – a company that provides mailing services for email marketers, allowing them to send out bulk emails.
 It has many different features that make email campaign sending easier and more efficient.

 ESPs have undeniable benefits for email marketing: sending out large volumes of emails, mailing list management, and campaign performance analytics.
 Many ESPs provide tools for email template creation, split testing options, and integration options with other platforms.

 To find an ESP that will work just for you, there is a set of questions to be answered.
-Most importantly, make sure you know the goals of your email marketing strategy, metrics you need for tracking campaign success, and features you are looking for in the ESP.
+Most importantly, make sure you know the goals of your email marketing strategy, the metrics you need for tracking campaign success, and the features you are looking for in the ESP.